 55-Gallon Water Barrels

 If you have room for a 55-gallon water barrel in your home it’s one of the best storage options for larger families.
 They’re extremely sturdy and can store a lot of water completely sealed tight.
-When you have two of them on hand, you’ll have enough drinking water to last a family of 4 for almost an entire month.
+When you have two of them on hand, you’ll have enough drinking water to last a family of 4 for almost an entire month, again, depending on how many gallons you picture using each day.

 Should You Rotate Your Water Supply?